lajohnston/smslib/README.md

 Handles the VDP registers and settings.

 Initialise the VDP registers with sensible initial defaults.
-This will be done for you if you use `smslib.init`:
+This will be done for you if you use `boot.asm`:

 ```
 vdpreg.init